Sit, stay calm, and rest. Your symptoms will often go away soon after you stop activity.

 (Note: your doctor may have given you different advice about taking nitroglycerin when you have chest pain or pressure.)

-Do not smoke, eat, or drink for 5 - 10 minutes after taking nitroglycerin.
+Do not smoke, eat, or drink for 5 to 10 minutes after taking nitroglycerin.
 If you do smoke, you should try to quit.
 Your doctor can help.